 Given the diminutive size of the Guianas, my partner and I expected to cross the region in a matter of weeks.
 Instead, we stayed a year and a half, and the following experiences were only some of the reasons we had a hard time finally leaving.

-1. Visit Europe’s Space Center and watch a rocket launch (French Guiana)
+1. French Guiana – Visit Europe’s Space Center and Watch a Rocket Launch

 Europe’s Space Center lies in South America?
 Yes.
 French Guiana is not an independent country but an overseas department of France.
 All rocket parts are shipped in from all over the world and the rockets are assembled on the launch site in Kourou.
 On-site is an extensive museum about the space center’s history and projects, and you can visit the site on a three-hour guided bus tour.